-With an eye on the past and the future, the City and County of Denver is creating design guidelines for the Welton Street Commercial Corridor Cultural District, an approximately six-block area in North Denver that has long been a focal point of the city’s African-American cultural history.
+With an eye on the past and the future, the City and County of Denver is creating design guidelines for the Five Points Historic Cultural District (formerly the Welton Street Commercial Corridor Cultural District), an approximately six-block area in North Denver that has long been a focal point of the city’s African-American cultural history.

-The guidelines will serve as a how-to resource for property owners and developers, with the goal of highlighting and preserving Welton Street’s special place in Denver’s history and stimulating redevelopment.
+The guidelines will serve as a how-to resource for property owners and developers, with the goal of highlighting and preserving Five Points' special place in Denver’s history and stimulating redevelopment.

 Identifying Culturally Significant Structures

-City staff will be soliciting input from property owners, community members and other stakeholders not only on the guidelines, but also on identifying specific properties in the district that contribute to Welton Street’s African-American history.
+City staff will be soliciting input from property owners, community members and other stakeholders not only on the guidelines, but also on identifying specific properties in the district that contribute to Five Points' African-American history.